Skip to main content

 Best for: Budget-conscious researchers who want modern features

-ResearchRabbit doesn't store papers:it discovers them.
-Combined with Zotero, you get AI-powered discovery with free, robust storage and citation.
+ResearchRabbit doesn't store papers.
+It discovers them.
+Combined with Zotero, you get AI-powered discovery with free, solid storage and citation.

 Key features (combo):